andreaestandia/dim_reduction_genomics_tutorial/README.md

 genotype_mat_edited = np.nan_to_num(np_trans)
 ~~~

 4. Run UMAP with 3 components.
 You can vary the number of neighbors and the minimum distance between them.
-This give more weight to local or global structure depending on the combination you choose
+This gives more weight to local or global structure depending on the combination you choose

 ~~~
 umap_3d = umap.UMAP(n_components=3, n_neighbors=100, min_dist=0.2)